 Senator Darling serves as the co-chair of the Joint Committee on Finance, the state's budget-writing committee.
 Her leadership helped turn the state’s finances around from a multi-billion dollar deficit to a multi-million dollar surplus.
 She remains dedicated to creating an economic climate that retains and attracts high-quality job opportunities for Wisconsin workers and families while remaining fair and responsible to taxpayers.

 A former teacher, Senator Darling is a leader in education reform.
 She helped create the first school choice program and recently created a turnaround school model for failing Milwaukee schools.
 The program which will create a better learning environment and improve standards for children.
 Alberta also helped create independent charter schools in our state.
 Charter schools are public schools with more freedom to follow and implement best practices in education.
+Senator Darling also serves as the chair of the Senate Committee on Universities and Technical Colleges.

 Alberta is also a leader in health care reform, creating Health Savings Accounts for Wisconsin families.